EarthmanWeb/folded-pages/readme.txt

 ##### 6. (optional) Override/Modify formatting rules:
 To adjust code formatting rules, use the `phpcs.xml` file in the root of the project

+== Screenshots ==

+1. This is a screenshot description
+2. This is a description for the second screenshot

+== Frequently Asked Questions ==

+= Where is the settings page for this plugin? =
+There is no admin panel settings page.
+Due to the simplicity of the plugin, nothing is required beyond installing and activating the plugin.

+== Upgrade Notice ==

+= 2.1.0 =
+This is the initial SVN deployment - hope you enjoy this offering!

 == Changelog ==

+= 2.0.7 =
+* Namespaced css classes.
+* Fixes to page ordering for compatibility with Intuitive CPO plugin.
+* Fixes filtering defaults when using core text search.
+* Removes spaces from child page context links.
+* Adds indentation hyphen for sub-pages in dropdown.
+* Updates screenshots and readme.

 = 2.0.6 =
 * Added data sanitization.